-• Classification and Essentials of Contracts

-- 2. - Offer and Acceptance- Legal Rules as to Offer and Acceptance, 2 Communication and Revocation of Offer and Acceptance - Consideration- Meaning, Legal Rules as to Consideration, Meaning of 2 Stranger to Contract, Contracts without Consideration. - Capacity to Contract- Minors, Persons of Unsound Mind, Persons 2 Disqualified by any Law. - Free Consent- Meaning of Free Consent, Coercion, Undue Influence, 2 Misrepresentation, Fraud, and Mistake. - Performance -Meaning, Offer to Perform, Effect of Refusal of a Party to Perform a Contract, Contracts which need not to Perform, By Whom must Contracts be Performed, Who can Demand Performance, Time and Place of Performance. - Discharge of Contract- Meaning, Discharge by Performance, Consent, 4 Impossibility, Laps of Time, Operation of Law, Breach of Contract. - Remedies for Breach of Contract- Rescission of the Contract, Suit for 3 Damages, Suit upon Quantum Meruit, Suit for Specific Performance of the Contract, Suit for Injunction.

-Unit - B (Special Contracts)

-- Bailment- Meaning, Classification of Bailment, Rights and Duties of Bailor 2 and Bailee, Law relating to Lien.
-Pledge- Meaning, Rights and Duties of Pawner and Pawnee. - Indemnity & Guarantee- Meaning of Contracts of Indemnity & Guarantee, Kinds of Guarantee, Difference between Indemnity and Guarantee, Rights of Surety, Discharge of Surety. - Agency- Definition of Agent and Principal, Test of Agency, Type of Agents, 2 Creation and Termination of Agency
+Unit - A (Indian Contract Act, 1872) CO Mapping Classification and Essentials of Contracts 1 Offer and Acceptance- Legal Rules as to Offer and Acceptance, Communication and Revocation of Offer and Acceptance 1 Consideration- Meaning, Legal Rules as to Consideration, Meaning of Stranger to Contract, Contracts without Consideration.
+1 Capacity to Contract- Minors, Persons of Unsound Mind, Persons Disqualified by any Law.
+1 Free Consent- Meaning of Free Consent, Coercion, Undue Influence, Misrepresentation, Fraud, and Mistake.
+1 Discharge of Contract- Meaning, Discharge by Performance, Consent, Impossibility, Laps of Time, Operation of Law, Breach of Contract.
+1 Remedies for Breach of Contract- Rescission of the Contract, Suit for Damages, Suit upon Quantum Meruit, Suit for Specific Performance of the Contract, Suit for Injunction.
+1 Unit - B (Special Contracts) Sales of Goods Act- Essentials of Contract of Sale, Distinction between Sale and Agreement to Sale, Distinction between Sale and Hire- Purchase Agreement, Classification of Goods, Effect of Destruction of Goods.
+2 Agency- Definition of Agent and Principal, Test of Agency, Type of Agents, Creation and Termination of Agency 2 Negotiable Instruments Act, 1881- Meaning, Characteristics and Types of Negotiable Instruments.
+2

-- Sales of Goods Act- Essentials of Contract of Sale, Distinction between Sale 2 and Agreement to Sale, Distinction between Sale and Hire- Purchase Agreement, Classification of Goods, Effect of Destruction of Goods. - Condition and warranties- Meaning and Difference between Condition and 1 warranties, Express and Implied Condition and Warranties, Caveat Emptor - Unpaid seller- Definition, Rights of Unpaid Seller against the Goods and 1 Buyer Personally. - Negotiable Instruments Act, 1881- Meaning, Characteristics and Types of 1 Negotiable Instruments. - Notes, Bills and Cheques- Meaning and Essential Elements of Promissory Note, Meaning and Essential Elements of Bills of Exchange, Distinction between Promissory Notes and Bill of Exchange.
-Meaning of Cheque, Distinction between Bill of Exchange and Cheque, Crossing of Cheques. - Parties to Negotiable Instruments, Capacity of Parties to a Negotiable 4 Instrument, Holder and Holder in Due Course, Meaning of Negotiation, Indorsement, Kinds of Indorsement, Dishonour of Negotiable Instrument, Duties of Holder upon Dishonour of Negotiable Instrument.
+• Notes, Bills and Cheques- Meaning and Essential Elements of Promissory Note, Meaning and Essential Elements of Bills of Exchange, Distinction between Promissory Notes and Bill of Exchange.
+Meaning of Cheque, Distinction between Bill of Exchange and Cheque, Crossing of Cheques.
+2

-Unit - C (Industrial Laws)

-- The Factories Act, 1948- Meaning and Definition of Factory, Approval, 3 Licensing and Registration of Factories, The Inspecting Staff, General Duties of Occupier, Health, Safety and Welfare, Working of Adults, Employment of Young Persons and Women, Annual Leave with Wages, Penalties. - Employee State Insurance Act- Applicability of Act, Rules and Rate of 4 Contributions, Sickness Benefits Benefit, Maternity Benefit, Disablement Benefit, Dependent's Benefit, Medical Benefit, Funeral Benefit, Penalties. - Employee Provident Fund Act- Application of the Act, Object of Act, 5 Employees' Provident Fund Scheme, Employees' Pension Scheme and Fund, Employees' Deposit-linked Insurance Scheme and Fund, Administration of the Schemes, Penalties and Offences.

-Unit - D (Other Industrial Laws and Consumer Protection Act.)

-- Payment of Wages Act-Applicability of the Act, Scope and Object of Act, Definition of Wages, Rules regarding Payment of Wages, Deductions of Wages, Kinds of Deductions, Enforcement of the Act, Claims Arising out of Deductions from Wages or Delay in Payment of Wages and Penalty for Malicious or Vexatious Claims, Appeal - Minimum Wages Act- Object and Scope of Act, Provisions regarding 2 Fixation and Revision of Wages, Minimum Rate of Wages, Procedure for Fixing and Revising Minimum Wages Safeguards available in Payment of Minimum Wages, Enforcement of the Act, Offences and Penalties.
+Parties to Negotiable Instruments, Capacity of Parties to a Negotiable Instrument, Holder and Holder in Due Course, Meaning of Negotiation, Indorsement, Kinds of Indorsement, Dishonour of Negotiable Instrument, Duties of Holder upon Dishonour of Negotiable Instrument.
+2 Unit - C (Industrial Laws) • The Factories Act, 1948- Meaning and Definition of Factory, Approval, Licensing and Registration of Factories, The Inspecting Staff, General Duties of Occupier, Health, Safety and Welfare, Working of Adults, Employment of Young Persons and Women, Annual Leave with Wages.
+3 Employee Provident Fund Act- Application of the Act, Object of Act, Employees' Provident Fund Scheme, Employees' Pension Scheme and Fund, Employees' Deposit-linked Insurance Scheme and Fund, Administration of the Schemes.
+3 Unit - D (Other Industrial Laws and Consumer Protection Act.)
+Payment of Wages Act-Applicability of the Act, Scope and Object of Act, Definition of Wages, Rules regarding Payment of Wages, Deductions of Wages, Kinds of Deductions, Enforcement of the Act, Claims Arising out of Deductions from Wages.
+4 Employee State Insurance Act- Applicability of Act, Rules and Rate of Contributions, Sickness Benefits Benefit, Maternity Benefit, Disablement Benefit, Dependent's Benefit, Medical Benefit, Funeral Benefit.
+4

-- Industrial Disputes Act- Definition of Industrial Dispute, Object and Extent 2 of Act, Causes of Industrial Dispute, Modes of Settlement of industrial Dispute -Conciliation, Adjudication and Arbitration.
-Strikes vs. Lock-outs - Consumer Protection Act, 1986: Introduction and Objectives of the Act, Who is Consumer, Various Definitions, Restrictive Trade Practices and Unfair Trade Practices, Consumer Protection Redressal agencies-District Forum, State Commission and National Commission.